ivonunes/plumekit/docs/auth.md

 `.created(subject)` / `.emailTaken` as a value rather than throwing.
 Argon2id/bcrypt are the documented production swap (a native `PasswordHasher`).

-## Authorization: a place and a shape, not a model
+## Authorisation: a place and a shape, not a model

 `Policy` ships the mechanism; the app owns the rules (no RBAC/ownership/tenant baked in):